rdesktop/rdesktop/README.md

 	% rdesktop server

-where server is the name of the Terminal Services machine.
+where `server` is the name of the Terminal Services machine.
 If you receive "Connection refused", this probably means that the server does not have Terminal Services enabled, or there is a firewall blocking access.

 You can also specify a number of options on the command line.
-These are listed in the rdesktop manual page (run "man rdesktop").
+These are listed in the rdesktop manual page (run `man rdesktop`).